 You do NOT have to know exactly what classes you will be taking, but the more you can tell us about your short and long-term goals on the application (intended major, intended entry semester, intended classes during first term), the more precisely we can advise you during the application process.

-What do I need to do to participate in one of Dallas International’s joint programs with another institution?
+What do I need to do to participate in one of DIU’s cooperative programs with another institution?

 How long does the application process for an international student require?

-Who requires a student visa to study at Dallas International?
+Who requires a student visa to study at DIU?

-Anyone who is not a citizen of the U.S. and has not been granted temporary or permanent resident status in the U.S. will most likely require a student visa to enroll in classes at Dallas Int’l.
+Anyone in the U.S. who is not a citizen of the U.S. and has not been granted temporary or permanent resident status in the U.S. will require a student visa to enroll in classes at DIU.

-- Citizens of Visa Waiver Program (VWP) participating countries who intend to study cannot travel on the VWP or on visitor (B) visas, except to undertake recreational study as part of a tourist visit.
+- Citizens of Visa Waiver Program (VWP) participating countries who intend to study cannot travel on the VWP except to undertake recreational study as part of a tourist visit.
 Students must travel to the United States with student (F-1 or M-1) visas.
 For more information on the VWP, see Visa Waiver Program.

 - Study leading to a U.S. conferred degree or certificate is not permitted on a visitor (B) visa, even if it is for a short duration.
 Source: https://visaguide.world/us-visa/nonimmigrant/study-exchange-visas/f1

-What are the requirements for an international student application to Dallas International?
+What are the requirements for an international student application to DIU?

-A student intending to study at Dallas International must meet all the application requirements for the level of admission he/she will require to complete his/her intended program as well as the international application requirements.
-The three levels of admission at Dallas International are:
+A student intending to study at DIU must meet all the application requirements for the level of admission he/she will require to complete his/her intended program, and, if a visa will be required to study at DIU, the international application requirements.
+The three levels of admission at DIU are:

-Of the many requirements for an international applicant to Dallas International, what should I do first?
+Of the many requirements for an international applicant to DIU which should I do first?

-First things first: submit an online application form and pay the application fee as soon as you have decided to apply.
+First things first: submit an online application form and pay the application fee, if required, once you have decided to apply.
+Then–

 Where do I send my overseas transcripts for evaluation?